xiesh527/BAYSIAN_MATTING/README.md

 ---

 ## Algorithm design
-The mathematics, flow diagram, unit test and e2e performed is given in the powerpoint presentation in the Github.
+The mathematics, flow diagram, unit test and e2e performed is given in the powerpoint presentation.
+[Click here](https://github.com/xiesh527/BAYSIAN_MATTING/blob/main/Final_ppt_pre.pptx) for the presentation.

 The algorithm has the following steps :